lucasSantosSa/blog180/README.md

 - Create, edit, and delete posts
 - Restrict post interaction to authenticated users
 - Display the author of each post
-- Tailwind CSS integration for quick styling
+- CSS integration for quick styling

 ## Installation and Setup